 What do I need to do when I sign up to an umbrella company?

-Once you have sent us over all the relevant documents to complete the sign up process, the only ongoing administration they will require is your signed timesheets and expenses forms (if applicable).
+Once you have sent us over all the relevant documents to complete the sign up process, the only ongoing administration they will require is your signed timesheets.

 How do I leave an umbrella company?